New York Times Op-Docs Shorts

 H.A.G.S.
 (Sean Wang)

 Feeling anxious about adulthood, Sean Wang found comfort in the innocence (and youthful chaos) of middle school through his old yearbooks.
 He was curious about how his old friends were handling adulthood, so he called them.
-In H.A.G.S (Have A Great Summer), we see a vivid illustration of the joys and pains of coming of age.
+In H.A.G.S (Have A Good Summer), we see a vivid illustration of the joys and pains of coming of age.

 Takeover (Emma Francis-Snyder)